conan-io/docs/integrations/qbs.rst

 .. _qbs:

-Qt Build Suite (qbs)
+Qbs
 _____________________

-As of version 0.7 of conan, a Qt Build Suite (qbs) generator is available that can be configured as follows:
+As of version 0.7 of conan, a Qbs generator is available that can be configured as follows:

 **conanfile.txt**